Skip to content

 Quick Path

-1. Create a minimal YAML workflow with one llm_call node.
+1. Start with one llm_call node.

 Minimal workflow skeleton: